tjmahr/dissertation/docs/96-app-aim2-models.md

 space meaning it could obtain samples more efficiently.

 The revised prior was still weakly informative.
 Figure
-\@ref(fig:student-t-priors) llustrates the differences in the prior densities---that is, which values are plausible before seeing the data.
+\@ref(fig:student-t-priors) illustrates the differences in the prior densities---that is, which values are plausible before seeing the data.
 It also shows posterior densities from the model and how those values are easily enclosed by the prior densities.